c6o/docs/content/pubsub.md

 ## Publisher / Subscriber Model

+Traxit's inter-app communication is built on a system comprised of multiple publisher and subscriber components, which customers communicate with using producers and consumers, respectively.
+Each time content is published to the Traxitt System from a customer's producer, if this content has active subscriptions then it's queued sent onto the respective subscribers and, finally, onto the customer's consumers.

-Traxitt's inter-app communication is built to run on Kubernetes to leverage resiliency, scalability and automatic deployments.
+Traxitt's inter-app communication is built to run on Kubernetes to leverage microservices, resiliency, scalability and automatic deployments.
+Each component talks to a common registry, implemented by Etcd, which is also a microservice to manage the system.
+And, the communication between publishers and subscribers is only via queueing, which is scalable and persistent.

-A producer of content needs to securely register with a Traxitt publisher, either via a gRPC or RESTful API call.
-The producer can either stream the content or make a separate API call for each content item.

-A consumer of content needs to securely register with a Traxitt subscriber, either via a gRPC or RESTful API call.
-The consumer will then be sent content via a stream or an inbound separate API call will be made for each item.

-The Traxitt System is architected to allow many producers and many consumers.
-And, for scalability and realibility reasons, the system must allow for multiple publisher and subscriber components.

-The Traxitt System uses Etcd for its core registry.

 ``` mermaid
 graph TB